Asymptotic cohomology vanishing and a converse to the Andreotti-Grauert theorem on surfaces: The fiber dimension and -positivity

-\begin{proof} The set $D$ becomes a subvariety on $W_{\reg}$ according to the proof of Proposition \ref{subvariety}.
-It is sufficient to show that the set $D$ is a properly contained subset in $W_{\reg}$.
-To lead a contradiction, we assume $D$ equals to $W_{\reg}$.
+\begin{proof} We have already proved that $D$ is a closed analytic set on $W_{\reg}$ in the proof of Proposition \ref{subvariety}.
+It remains to show that $D$ is a properly contained subset in $W_{\reg}$.
+For a contradiction, we assume $D=W_{\reg}$.